Remarks to the origin of the crater-shaped

 The widespread plugs and dykes are either related to the Tertiary subvolcanic

 or intrusive ring complexes.
-In any case, there is an obvious correlation between
+In any case, there is an obvious correlation

-are situated at points of intersection of faults.
+rocks are situated at points of intersection of faults.

 In general, the extrusives consist of alkaline, SiO2-undersaturated to oversaturated